In 2021, smart home systems and devices are more impressive and all-encompassing than ever.

-Before we get into our list, let’s define what we mean by smart devices versus smart systems.
-A smart system is the overarching command center that controls your individual products -- think, Alexa or Google Assistant.
+Before we get into our list, it's important to define our terms.
+A smart system is the overarching command center that controls your individual products -- think Alexa or Google Assistant.
 Essentially, a smart system is what you speak to when you want something to happen.
 A device, on the other hand, is an individual product that reports back to that system -- think, Amazon Echo or Philips Hue lightbulbs.

-Now, let’s delve into our list of the 11 best smart home devices and systems of 2018, so you can decide for yourself which systems and products will best enhance your life.
+Now, let’s delve into our list of the best smart home devices and systems of 2021, so you can decide for yourself which systems and products will best enhance your life.

-Smart Home Systems
+Best Smart Home Systems

 1. Amazon Alexa

 Alexa makes every aspect of your smart home easy to access and control.
 You can use Alexa to speak to apps like Spotify just as easily as you can ask her to turn off the lights.
-Since Amazon’s ecosystem is one of the most prevalent in the industry, most smart products integrate seamlessly with Alexa, including products made by Philips, Samsung, Nest, and Schlage -- meaning, Alexa can now close your garage, lock your doors, and adjust your home’s temperature.
+Since Amazon’s ecosystem is one of the most prevalent in the industry, most smart products integrate seamlessly with Alexa, including products made by Philips, Samsung, Nest, and Schlage -- Alexa can now close your garage, lock your doors, and adjust your home’s temperature.
 To know if Alexa will work with a certain device, just look for the ‘Works with Amazon Alexa’ tag.

 Assistant can also integrate with products from most major brands, including Philips, Belkin, August, Nest, and popular apps such as Spotify and Uber.

 3. Wink Hub

 Wink Hub 2 supports smart home protocols including Bluetooth LE, Kidde, Lutron ClearConnect, Wi-Fi, Z-Wave, and more.
 If you’re looking to create a fully integrated smart home with kitchen and wall appliances in-sync, this might be your best option.
 You can also download the Wink Hub app and control commands, like light switches or garage door, from your phone on-the-go.

-The Best Smart Home Devices
+Best Smart Home Devices

-NetGear Arlo Q
+- NetGear Arlo Q

 The Philips Hue bulbs enable you to control both intensity of light -- dimming or brightening on-command -- and the color of your lights.
 You can create special color-coordinated moods (i.e. choose the “energize” theme on your app for a specific room you’re in, or sync it with your music).
 You can also set color-coordinated alarms, ensuring you wake up every morning to a bright pink bedroom.